-At Harrow Way, we believe that homework is a crucial aspect of learning in most subjects.
-Homework usually contains an element of independent study - in other words the work to be done is not directly supervised by the teacher.
-Homework is usually to be done at home.
-The Library is available before school, at lunchtimes and after school under staff supervision to help research, complete and print homework.
-The Flexible Learning Centre offers a supervised homework session for Year 7 students after school on Tuesdays from 3-4 pm.
+Homework is work not directly supervised by the teacher and is usually to be done at home.
+The Library (Learning Resource Centre) is available before school, at lunchtimes and after school under staff supervision to help research, complete and print homework.
+Parents are asked to ensure their child completes the required homework since it forms an integral part of the learning experience.